istio/istio.io/content/en/blog/2021/aeraki/index.md

           weight: 80
 {{< /text >}}

 Hope this helps if you need to manage protocols other than HTTP in a service mesh.
-Reach out [zhaohuabing](https://zhaohuabing.com/) if you have any questions.
+Reach out to [zhaohuabing](https://zhaohuabing.com/) if you have any questions.

 ## Reference